beachstrider/app-wedeoio-dev/README.md

 # WEDEO Collaboration MVP

-For the most up-to-date documentation go to: [serverless-saas.sidepage.co](https://serverless-saas.sidepage.co)

 ## Get Started

 The first time you setup a new project you can run `npm run install:initial`.
 This will install all dependencies in both the root and /functions directory.
 It will also copy the the `.env.local.example` file and rename it to `env.local` (you still need to update this with your credentials later).
 After running this command (or doing the steps manually), you should be able to run `npm run dev` to start the server on [localhost:3000](http://localhost:3000).